 Multi-family properties (apartment buildings, duplexes, gated communities, etc.)

 Hotels and hospitality spaces

 Retail spaces (malls, shopping centers, outlets, etc.)

 Loan minimums usually begin at one dollars.
 Maximum loan amounts are concluded based on perceived credit risk and are the lender’s discretion.

 The Advantages and Disadvantages of CMBS

-One of the primary advantages of a CMBS loan is its potential for lenders and investors to achieve a higher yield on their investment compared to what they would gain from a traditional government bond.
-Lenders and investors have complete discretion in which tranches they purchase to set up their risk/reward profiles.
-This also provides additional capital which increases loan liquidity, thereby lowering the cost of commercial debt.
+One of the primary advantages of a CMBS loan is its potential for lending institutions and bondholders to achieve a higher yield on their investment compared to what they would gain from a traditional government bond.
+Investors have discretion over which tranches they purchase to achieve their risk/reward profiles.
+Originating CMBS loans allows lending institutions to recycle capital and increase liquidity.

 That means that an issued CMBS loan during a peak market or during a time of lower underwriting standards, the risks are much higher.
 CMBS loans also tend to weaken if the real estate market weakens, yielding less of a potential return.
 Additionally, if the CMBS loans in question are inaccurately rated or represented in a dishonest manner, the borrower is at risk as well.